-- 7. The beam geometry is complete, and in order to define the load conditions you must be in the Load window represented by the green arrow: - The Load toolbar allows a joint to be loaded with a force or a moment in global coordinates, shown by the first two buttons after the display numbers button.
-It allows a member to be loaded with a distributed load, concentrated load or moment (next three buttons) in global coordinates, as well as loading with distributed or single force or moment in the local coordinate system (next three buttons).
-It allows a load panel to be loaded with a distributed load in global or local coordinates (last two buttons).. 祈声前 - Choose the member to be loaded (drag) and select the load type (here shown for global distributed loading):
+- 7. The beam geometry is complete, and in order to define the load conditions you must be in the Load window represented by the green arrow: - 8.
+The Load toolbar allows a joint to be loaded with a force or a moment in global coordinates, shown by the first two buttons.
+It allows a member to be loaded with a distributed load, concentrated load or moment (next three buttons) in global coordinates, as well as loading with distributed or single force in the local coordinate system (last two buttons). - 10 4 5 4 4 4 4 4 - Choose the member to be loaded (drag) and select the load type (here shown for distributed loading):

 - Choose the distribution type and direction.
 Note that the arrow shown is the direction of the loading.
 There is no need to put in negative values for downward loading. - Enter the values of the load and distances (if any).
-Distances can be entered as a function of the length, i.e. L/2, L/4...
+Distances can be entered as a function of the length , i.e. L/2, L/4...